-Source: U.S. Energy Information Administration
+Source: Synapse Energy Economics, based on data from the U.S. Energy Information Administration

 This report examines electrification in detail.
 We show how electrification can work with efficiency and clean electric supply to drive deep decarbonization.
 Executing these strategies will require careful planning and informed decision-making about how, when, and if end-uses are moved to electricity, as well as how the electric grid evolves and develops to meet new demands.
 What is required is not simply electrification, it is strategic electrification.